quimcomas/MCV_CNN_framework/Summaries/VGG.md

 -	Multi-scale evaluation where the model was run over several rescaled versions of each test image.
 The best results were 24.8 % in top-1 error and 7.5 % in top-5 error.
 -	Multi-crop evaluation where the model was run over multiple crops of each test image.
 The best results were 24.4 % in top-1 error and 7.1 % in top-5 error.

 Finally, they combined the output of several models by averaging their soft-max class posteriors.
-In the case of the D and E networks they achieved a 23.7 in top-1 error and 6.8% in top-5 error.
+In the case of the D and E networks, they achieved a 23.7 in top-1 error and 6.8% in top-5 error.